c-frame/aframewiki/en/pages/solidjs.md

 </body>
 ```

 Test now the example.
+You can open the A-Frame inspector with `<ctrl> + <alt> + i` (actually we use here the [A-Frame editor](https://github.com/c-frame/aframe-editor) that adds some features) to verify what is set on the environment and geometry components.

 That ends the tutorial.
 The below sections are some notes you may find useful.

 ## Typescript types for aframe